kyma-project/community/governance/01-governance.md

 ### Add a new repository to Kyma's organizations

-Create a GitHub issue in the [community](https://github.com/kyma-project/community) repository and describe the purpose of the new repository, proposed name and explanation which organization it should go to, **kyma-project** or **kyma-incubator**
+Create a GitHub issue in the [community](https://github.com/kyma-project/community) repository and describe the purpose of the new repository, proposed name and explanation which organization it should go to, **kyma-project** or **kyma-incubator**.

 ## Ownership policy